dmallon1/champions-game/README.md

 ## Troubleshooting
 If you run into the issue with metamask where it says the nonce is the wrong number. https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd

-TODO: add events and listenting to those events to know when to refresh the app

 latest ropsten
 coin contract deployed to address: 0xa13a5692FCcC06A7E2b4f380d7BF3aeF96aaDEa2